uk-gov-mirror/ministryofjustice.govuk_frontend_toolkit/README.md

     $ git submodule init

+## Updating

 To update the toolkit to the latest version you can use:

     $ git submodule update

+### Things to note

+Updating as described above will mean the repo in your submodule will have a detached HEAD.
+This means any changes you make to files inside the submodule will be lost when you update as above.

+(Further info can be found here: [detached HEAD](http://git-scm.com/book/en/Git-Tools-Submodules#Issues-with-Submodules).)

+## Testing changes to the toolkit

+Before merging changes into the [toolkit repo](https://github.com/alphagov/govuk_frontend_toolkit) you will need to test them in your project.
+In this case simple updating, as above, will not work as this only brings in commits from the master branch.

+A submodule is a repositry itself so you can instead change into its directory & checkout the branch with the changes on:

+    $ cd app/assets
+    $ git co the-branch-containing-your-changes

 ## Usage